Testing-AI-Standards/qe-standard/service-manual-qe.md

 ## Why this matters

 Quality engineering is how you build confidence that your service works for users, stays reliable, and can change safely at pace.
-It covers everything from early design decisions and testing to live monitoring and learning from real use.
+It is a broader approach that builds on quality assurance, but extends it across the whole service lifecycle, from design and development to live operations and continuous improvement.
+Quality engineering brings together assurance, testing, verification, validation, monitoring, reliability and resilience into one continuous system.
+It reflects how modern digital teams work: designing for quality, testing early and often, establishing a continuous feedback loop, monitoring outcomes and improving.

 It’s about engineering the quality in, not checking it at the end.

 ## Quality is a shared responsibility